berryerlouis/MMM-D2L/README.md

 ## Notifications

-MMM-Wallpaper can react to the following notifications sent by other modules:
+MMM-D2L can react to the following notifications sent by other modules:

 |Notification|Payload|Description|
 |---|---|---|